tapilab/is-rbabayan/docs/RelatedWorks.md

 ####Related to Sentiment Analysis:

-Based on two papers that I found, I can build the first idea to build sentiment classifier.
+Based on two papers that I found [12] and [13], I can build the first idea to build sentiment classifier.
 The POMS can be used to create the very first sets of moods and then TreeTagger can be generated POS-tags of these sets to find the distribution of mood if tweets based on POS-tags.
 At the end sentiment classifier is produced by using Naive